Dr Gillian McFadyen

 Research

 Gillian's research engages with the area of refugee studies.
 She is particularly interested in refugee law, the British Asylum system, EU asylum process, as well as applying theories such as hospitality, labelling and coloniality to the refugee regime.
 She also has an interest in memory, trauma, silence and their application to refugee politics.
 Gillian's first book, Refugees in Britain: Practices of Hospitality and Labelling was published with Edinburgh University Press (2020).
-Currently, Gillian is working on three projects 1) exploring colonial legacies within the UNHCR, 2) developing her work on hospitality around the logic of neoliberalism and 3) a Learned Society of Wales funded project on Digital Storytelling and Forced Migration: A Welsh pathway to peace?, exploring strategies for community cohesion, welcome and sanctuary through digital stories.
+Currently, Gillian is working on three projects 1) exploring colonial legacies within the UNHCR, 2) developing her work on hospitality around the logic of neoliberalism and 3) an ACE Hub Wales, Public Health Wales funded project on Pathway to peace: Digital Storytelling and Forced Migration in Wales, exploring strategies for community cohesion, welcome and sanctuary through digital stories.

 A secondary field of research, sees her focuses on political embroidery, using stitching and craftivism as a method of resistance, memory, activism and story-telling.
 This research has seen her work on multiple projects at the national and international level, with exhibitions at the Tate Modern, Liverpool (2018), British Refugee Council Archives, London (2019) and Bordando Por la Memoria Project.
 She is co-convenor of the departments political embroidery group, Stitched Voices.
 In this thread, Gillian is working on an interdisciplinary project with researchers from Swansea and Northumbria University - Maternal Guilt Quilt- an innovative project that explores maternal emotional experiences, through a digitally augmented quilt that narrates mothers experiences of feeding.
 We are now utilizing the quilt as a tool kit to take to health professionals in order to support perinatal mental services health in Wales.